spardoel/Sign-language-recognition/Posts/2022-09-15_Sign_language_interpreter_blog_9.md

 Inside the loop, the length of the video was extracted, this is the number of frames in the clip.
 Then the length of the video is compared to the pre-set maximum length of 50, and the smaller of the two is saved as 'length'.
 Now the code loops through each of the frames in the clip.
 The features are saved for each frame.
 Then, the masks variable is populated with ones where frames were available.
 Importantly, the variables used to store the features and masks were created as arrays of zeros.
 This means that if the video clip does not have the maximum number of frames, the features and mask variables are padded with zeros.

-This zero padding is needed to compensates for shorter videos.
+This zero padding is needed to compensate for shorter videos.
 But in the case of real-time implementation, the zero padding is unecessary.
 When pulling frames from the camera, I can simply keep pulling frames until I reach the desired amount.
 In other words, I can ensure that the video is never shorter than 50 frames.
 No padding required.
-This means, I can simplify the feature extraction code and run it in efficient batches of 50 frames.
+This means I can simplify the feature extraction code and run it in efficient batches of 50 frames.

 Speaking of batches, I needed a way to collect a desired number of video frames to pass to the feature extractor.
 Then I wanted to be able to get a few more frames and pass those to the feature extractor.
 Gather a streaming input to process in batches?
 Sounds a bit like a buffer don't you think?